Benja022/EmoSense/README.md

 ## 8️⃣ Run the streamlit app 💻

-Yo have two options to run the app:
+You have two options to run the app:

 1. If you have streamlit installed.
 Run the app with the following steps: